How to Make Sure Your Furniture Fits in Your New Home

 That can be really disappointing and leave you in a lurch, even if your furniture does fit nicely in the room where you’d like to place it.
 Then, you’ll need measurements of your furniture.
 You can keep this to the major pieces you have such as tables, sofas, armchairs, and beds.

 Any other major pieces such as china cabinets or grandfather clocks should also be included.
 When considering measurements, don’t forget to consider height.
 Do you have any floor-to-ceiling pieces?
 If so, be sure that your new home can accommodate the height.

 With all of this information in hand, it’s time to try your designer hat on.
 Draw some mockups of your new home and consider how you might place your furniture.

 Sound daunting?
 Not everyone is a born DIY mock-up artist.
-If you need some help in the design department, there are many free online apps you can try.
+If you need help in the design department, there are many free online apps you can try.
 For example, Homestyler allows you to create floor plans, including in 3D so that you get a visual representation of how your furniture will look in your new home.
 Room Sketcher offers a similar app that also allows you to create a floor plan and experiment with placing furniture in different rooms.
-These apps even let you to add color to the walls, place windows, and more!
+These apps even let you add color to the walls, place windows, and more!

 Make Hard Calls

 Does all of your furniture fit beautifully?
 Congratulations!
 You don’t have to make any hard calls.
 But, like many people, if you run into some space issues, you’ll have to decide how hard you’d like to work to accommodate those pieces in your new home.